 #23 You want to explore old castles

 The Portuguese learned the art of building fortifications from the Romans and the Moors.
-The Portuguese territory is full of old castles and fortifications, most of them built by the Moors, during the Reconquista or shortly after to the defend the country from other Iberian Kingdoms.
+The Portuguese territory is full of old castles and fortifications, most of them built by the Moors, during the Reconquista or shortly after to defend the country from other Iberian Kingdoms.
 These are well spread around the country, you could easily make a full road trip exploring these architecture fortresses, discovering new places and taking hundreds of Instagram worthy pictures.
 Some of our favorites include Almourol Castle, Guimarães castle, Moors Castle and Óbidos Castle…

 #24 Listen to Fado